 Although some specimens of gold were collected in North Carolina and Virginia previous to the American Revolution, no excitement about the subject arose until the discovery in California in 1848.
 Before then, the gold-miner had pursued his occupation quietly, and without ever dreaming of enormous riches suddenly acquired; but, with the discovery on the Pacific Coast, all was changed.
-Gold had been found in California prior to this time; for Hakluyt (in his account of the voyage of Sir Francis Drake, along the Pacific Coast in 1579) said, “There is no part of the earth to be taken up wherein there is not a reasonable quantity of gold and silver.”
+Gold had been found in California prior to this time; for Hakluyt, in his account of the voyage of Sir Francis Drake’s expedition along the Pacific Coast in 1579, said, “There is no part of the earth to be taken up wherein there is not a reasonable quantity of gold and silver.”

-In 1841, the exploring expedition of Commodore Wilkes visited the coast; and its mineralogist, James D. Dana, made a trip overland from the Columbia River, by way of Willamette and Sacramento Valleys, to San Francisco Bay; and in the following year he published a work on mineralogy, in which was mentioned the discovery of gold in Sacramento Valley, and of auriferous rocks in Southern Oregon.
-Dana did not regard his discovery as of any practical value; and, if he said any thing about it in California, no one heeded his words.
-Nevertheless, many persons believed the country was rich in minerals; and on May 4, 1841, Thomas O. Larkin, at that time United States consul in Monterey, wrote in an official letter to James Buchanan, who was then Secretary of State, saying: “There is no doubt but that gold, silver, quicksilver, copper, lead, sulphur, and coal mines are to be found all over California; and it is equally doubtful whether, under their present owners, they will ever be worked.”
+In 1841, the exploring expedition of Commodore Wilkes visited the coast and its mineralogist, James D. Dana, made a trip overland from the Columbia River, by way of Willamette and Sacramento Valleys, to San Francisco Bay.
+The next year, he published a work on mineralogy, in which was mentioned the discovery of gold in Sacramento Valley, and of auriferous rocks in Southern Oregon.
+Dana did not regard his discovery as of any practical value; and, if he said anything about it in California, no one heeded his words.
+Nevertheless, many people believed the country was rich in minerals; and on May 4, 1841, Thomas O. Larkin, at that time United States consul in Monterey, wrote in an official letter to James Buchanan, who was then Secretary of State, saying: “There is no doubt but that gold, silver, quicksilver, copper, lead, sulfur, and coal mines are to be found all over California; and it is equally doubtful whether, under their present owners, they will ever be worked.”

-Seven years later, on January 19, 1848, ten days before the Treaty of Guadalupe Hidalgo was signed, and three months before the ratified copies were exchanged, — James W. Marshall, while engaged in digging a race for a sawmill at Coloma, about 35 miles eastward from Sutter’s Fort, found some pieces of yellow metal which he and the half-dozen men working with him at the mill imagined were gold.
-Feeling confident that he had made a discovery of great importance, but knowing nothing of chemistry or gold mining, he could not prove the nature of the metal, or tell how to obtain it in paying quantities.
-Every morning he went down to the race to look for gold; but the rest of his companions regarded Marshall as very wild in his ideas, and continued their labors upon the mill and in sowing wheat and planting vegetables.
-The swift current of the mill-race washed away a considerable body of earthy matter, leaving the coarse particles of gold behind, so Marshall’s collection of specimens continued to accumulate, and his associates began to think there might be something in his gold mine, after all.
-About the middle of February, one of the party employed at the mill went to San Francisco for the purpose of learning whether this metal was precious, and was there introduced to Isaac Humphrey, who had washed for gold in Georgia.
-The experienced miner saw at a glance that the true stuff was before him, and, after a few inquiries, was satisfied as to the richness of the deposits.
-He made immediate preparation to go to the mill, and tried to persuade some of his friends to go with him; but they thought it would be only a waste of time and money, so he went with Bennett for his sole companion.
+Seven years later, on January 19, 1848, James W. Marshall, while engaged in digging a race for a sawmill at Coloma, California about 35 miles eastward from Sutter’s Fort, found some pieces of yellow metal in the mill-race which he and the half-dozen men working with him imagined were gold.
+Feeling confident that he had made a discovery of great importance, he went to the mill race every morning to look for gold.
+As his specimens continued to accumulate, his associates began to think there might be something in his gold mine, after all.
+About the middle of February, one of the men employed at the mill went to San Francisco to determine if this metal was precious, and was there introduced to Isaac Humphrey, who had washed for gold in Georgia.
+The experienced miner saw at a glance that the true stuff was before him, and, after a few inquiries, was satisfied as to the richness of the deposits and made immediate preparations to go to the mill.

-Arriving at Coloma on March 7th, he found work at the mill going on as though no gold existed in the neighborhood.
-The next day he took a pan and spade, and washed some of the dirt from the bottom of washing the mill-race in places where Marshall had found his specimens, for gold and in a few hours declared the mines to be far richer than any he had seen or heard of in Georgia.
+Arriving at Coloma on March 7th, Humphrey found that work at the mill going on as though no gold existed in the neighborhood.
+The next day he took a pan and spade and washed some of the dirt from the bottom of washing the mill-race in places where Marshall had found his specimens, for gold and in a few hours declared the mines to be far richer than any he had seen or heard of in Georgia.

-A few days after Reading left, John Bidwell, formerly a representative of the northern district of the State in the lower House of Congress, came to Coloma; and the result of his visit was the organization of a party of Indians belonging to his ranch to wash for gold on the bars of Feather River, 75 miles from Coloma.
+A few days after Reading left, John Bidwell, formerly a California congressional representative, came to Coloma; and the result of his visit was the organization of a party of Indians belonging to his ranch to wash for gold on the bars of Feather River, 75 miles from Coloma.
 Thus, the mines were opened at several distant points.